Ravenbrook/mps/procedure/pull-request-merge.rst

 6.2.
 Why not press the GitHub merge button?
 ...........................................

-We cannot use the GitHub pull request merge button because it would put the GitHub master branch out of sync with (ahead of) Perforce.
-Currently, Perforce is the authoritative home of the MPS, and the Git repository is a mirror.
+In the past, we could not use the GitHub pull request merge button because it would have put the GitHub master branch out of sync with (ahead of) Perforce.
+However, Git is now the authoritative home of the MPS, and the Perforce repository is mothballed.

 According to `GitHub's "About pull request merges"
 <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges>`_: